 “Kid Tested.
 Mother Approved.”

 Can you match each catchy slogan to its corresponding cereal?

 Although we applaud the marketing success of these brands in creating memorable tag lines, we’re less impressed by the nutritional quality of the products that they represent.
-Most breakfast cereals contain too much added sugar to be considered a healthy breakfast, which can have negative health consequences.
+Most breakfast cereals contain too much added sugar to be considered a healthy breakfast, which can create negative health consequences.
 Learning how to make your own healthy cereal can set you up for a day full of energy while still providing all of your favorite parts of breakfast!

 Benefits of Breakfast

 Whether you eat breakfast at 6 a.m. or 11 a.m., your first meal of the day is inherently breakfast, as you are breaking your overnight fast; hence the term, break-fast.
 The foods that you consume at this first meal can affect your energy, mood, appetite, weight, and more.
-Choosing foods that contain fiber, protein, and healthy fats can prevent blood sugar spikes and crashes, keep you satisfied for longer, and help you maintain focus and energy throughout your morning (1, 2, 3, 4).
+Choosing foods that contain fiber, protein, and healthy fats can prevent blood sugar spikes and crashes, keep you satisfied for longer, and help you maintain focus and energy throughout your morning.
+(1, 2, 3, 4)

 What makes up a healthy breakfast?

 We recommend using MyPlate or Harvard’s Healthy Eating Plate as a guide.
 Check out our healthy plate makeover article for more specific guidance.

 We recognize that it can be challenging to get vegetables in at breakfast, so fill half your plate with fruit instead.
 Make it a point to double up on vegetables at lunch or dinner, or snack on them during the day.
 You can also find some creative ways to incorporate veggies at breakfast, such as tossing spinach into a smoothie or adding chopped veggies to an omelette.